vigoren/foundryvtt-simple-calendar/README.md

 ## Installing The Module

-There are 2 ways to install the module, using the module.json file or by manually downloading the zip file.
+There are 3 ways to install the module:

+### Through Foundry

+Foundry has a built-in directory of modules that you can install.
+The easiest way is to use this feature and search for "Simple Calendar" and install!

 ### module.json

+Through the same built-in module installer in foundry, you can specify the link of the module to install instead of searching the directory.
 To install using the module json file, use this link [https://github.com/vigoren/foundryvtt-simple-calendar/releases/latest/download/module.json](https://github.com/vigoren/foundryvtt-simple-calendar/releases/latest/download/module.json)

 ### Zip File

 To install the most recent version of the module, view the releases section to the right of the main GitHub page.
 Selecting the latest release will bring you to a page where you can download the module.zip asset.
 This will contain everything you need to manually install the module.

-## Compatible Modules
-These are other time keeping modules that Simple Calendar can work if they are installed in your world.

-**Important**: None of these modules are required, the option to work with them is available to make a GMs life easier if they want to use Simple Calendar but have another of these modules installed.

-- [about-time](https://foundryvtt.com/packages/about-time): See the [about-time module configuration for Simple Calendar](./docs/Configuration.md#about-time) for more information.
-- [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather): See the [Calendar/Weather module configuration for Simple Calendar](./docs/Configuration.md#calendarweather) for more information.

 ## Translations